-Facebook’s planned suite of new audio features could be the most significant development in live, audio-based social media since Clubhouse splashed onto the market and prompted copycat features on other platforms, such as Twitter Spaces and Reddit Talk.
-But what does this trend mean for identifying and moderating misinformation?
-We’ve taken a look at each of the platforms and their moderation policies, and offer some key takeaways for journalists and misinformation researchers.
+What does the rise of live, audio-based social media mean for identifying and moderating misinformation?
+We’ve taken a look at the platforms and their moderation policies, and offer some key takeaways for journalists and misinformation researchers.
+(Updated January 31, 2022.)

 Audio misinformation comes in many forms